maedbhk/maedbhk.github.io/_posts/2019-07-13-Alan-Cowen.md

 **What is the goal of your research?**

 My goal has been to come up with a taxonomy of emotion, which means moving beyond reductive models like the six basic emotions and the affective circumplex.
-I’ve developed a new framework for taxonomies of emotion, with accompanying statistical tools, and used it to derive taxonomies of vocal expression ({% include button.html text="Vocal Maps" link="https://s3-us-west-1.amazonaws.com/vocs/map.html" %}), facial expression ({% include button.html text="Facial Maps" link="(https://s3-us-west-1.amazonaws.com/face28/map.html" %}), the emotions evoked by music ({% include button.html text="Music Maps" link="https://s3.amazonaws.com/musicemo/map.htm" %}) and video ({% include button.html text="Video Maps" link="https://s3.amazonaws.com/musicemo/map.htm" %}), and more.
+I’ve developed a new framework for taxonomies of emotion, with accompanying statistical tools, and used it to derive taxonomies of vocal expression, facial expression, the emotions evoked by music and video, and more.

+{% include button.html text="Vocal Maps" link="https://s3-us-west-1.amazonaws.com/vocs/map.html" %} {% include button.html text="Facial Maps" link="(https://s3-us-west-1.amazonaws.com/face28/map.html" %} {% include button.html text="Music Maps" link="https://s3.amazonaws.com/musicemo/map.htm" %} {% include button.html text="Video Maps" link="https://s3.amazonaws.com/musicemo/map.htm" %}

 **How will your findings have real-world implications?**